sohelmsc/Harris-Corner-Detection/README.md

 following instructions.
 # Execution:
 In the Debug directory,
-./harrisCornerDetect jpg-file [Gaussian-Std NMS-threshold NMS-window-size NMS-window-separation Grad-sum-window-size gradient-type]
+- ./harrisCornerDetect image-file Gaussian-Std NMS-threshold NMS-window-size NMS-window-separation Grad-sum-window-size gradient-type
 - Image-file (string): Complete path of the jpg image file (color or grayscale).
 Following input parameters are optional.
 - Gaussian Std (float): Standard deviation of the Gaussian filter.
 The value must be greater than zero.